 The third main stage of this project was gaining key utility insights.
 Case studies were obtained by interviewing water utilities on their experience of tackling water losses using technological solutions and specifically cloud-based platforms and tools.
 As set out in the proposal and initial reference group meeting, the overall aim of the project is to identify applicable technologies for water loss tracking to support NRW reduction and the project will focus on uncovering cloud-based technologies as the 'next generation' solutions.
-Narrowing the focus means that more meaningful deliverables can be output from this project, such as the Technology Scan - which would be far too extensive if all aspects if all digital leakage technologies were explored.
+Narrowing the focus means that more meaningful deliverables can be output from this project, such as the Technologies were explored.